MonkeManX/monkemanx.github.io/content/paper-summary/The_Unreality_of_time.md

 ---
-title: 'The Unrelitiy of Time'
+title: 'The Unreality of Time'
 date: 2025-11-21 10:00:00
 tags: ["paper-summary", "philosophy"]
 ---

-**Paper Title:** The Unrelitiy of Time
+**Paper Title:** The Unreality of Time

 **Link to Paper:** https://en.wikipedia.org/wiki/The_Unreality_of_Time